 Regardless of the type of breast surgery you have had or plan to have, you will need some time to recover.
 You’ll also need to hold off on some activities for a while after the surgery to ensure that you heal properly and enjoy optimal results.
-Here’s what you need to know about what to avoid after breast surgery.
+Here’s what you need to know about what to avoid after as well as before breast surgery.

 Types of Breast Surgeries